springer-llms-deep-dive/llms-deep-dive-tutorials/tutorials/chapter9/README.md

 straight-forward, for example:
 "`There are two boys on a basketball court and one is holding a basketball.`"

-Using this supplmenetary dataset, we emply the same QLoRA approach described above and fine-tune the base IDEFICS model with roughly 1600 samples using the same template from the zero-shot example.
+Using this supplemenetary dataset, we employ the same QLoRA approach described above and fine-tune the base IDEFICS model with roughly 1600 samples using the same template from the zero-shot example.
 Once the training is complete, we can generate a caption for our test figure